AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/gnatcheck_switches.rst

   .. index:: -o

 ``-o report_file``
   Set name of the text report file to `report_file`.

   .. index:: -ox

 ``-ox report_file``
   Set name of the XML report file to `report_file`.
 Enforces  ``-xml``.

   .. index:: --write-rules

 ``--write-rules=template_file``
   Write to `template_file` the template rule file that contains all the rules currently implemented in ``gnatcheck`` turned off.
 A user may edit this template file manually to get his own coding standard file.

 If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), and no ``-U`` is specified, then the set of processed sources is all the immediate units of the argument project.

-If the argument project file is defines aggregate project, and it aggregates more than one (non-aggregate) project, gnatcheck runs separately for each (non-aggregate) project being aggregated by the argument project, and a separate report file is created for each of these runs.
+If the argument project file is an aggregate project, and it aggregates more than one (non-aggregate) project, gnatcheck runs separately for each (non-aggregate) project being aggregated by the argument project, and a separate report file is created for each of these runs.
 Also such a run